tomreyn/scripts/README.md

 ## wget_kernel_mainline.sh

 A shell script for Ubuntu to download .deb packaged mainline kernel images.
-This is written by TJ, thanks a lot for sharing!
+This is written (+copyright) by TJ, thanks a lot for sharing!
 Source: http://iam.tj/projects/ubuntu/wget_kernel_mainline.sh

 ## whoopsie_reports